commerceblock/docs/source/policy/index.rst

 Onboarding
 ----------

-1 - The user randomly selects a ``pub_kyc`` from the unassigned ``pub_kyc`` keys.
+1. The user randomly selects a ``pub_kyc`` from the unassigned ``pub_kyc`` keys.
-2 - The user generates a public private key pair (``pub_uob``, ``priv_uob``) and creates file containing ``pub_kyc`` and ``pub_uob``, tweaked address and corresponding untweaked public key data data for the addresses they want to register.
+2. The user generates a public private key pair (``pub_uob``, ``priv_uob``) and creates file containing ``pub_kyc`` and ``pub_uob``, tweaked address and corresponding untweaked public key data data for the addresses they want to register.
 The address data are encrypted using a shared secret generated from ``priv_uob`` and ``pub_kyc``.
 Therefore, the addresses can be read by the user, the signing nodes and the whitelisting node only.
 This "KYC file" is forwarded to the KYC vendor together with the user's ID details.
-3 - The KYC vendor forwards the result of the checks together with the KYC file data to a webhook.
+3. The KYC vendor forwards the result of the checks together with the KYC file data to a webhook.
-4 - If the user passed the KYC/AML checks then ``pub_kyc`` (or a newly assigned one if the original ``pub_kyc`` has been assigned to another user) is recorded in the blockchain together with the user's wallet addresses in a ``OP_REGISTERID`` transaction.
+4. If the user passed the KYC/AML checks then ``pub_kyc`` (or a newly assigned one if the original ``pub_kyc`` has been assigned to another user) is recorded in the blockchain together with the user's wallet addresses in a ``OP_REGISTERID`` transaction.
 Again, the WHITELIST asset is required for this transaction to have any effect.

-The signing nodes and whitelisting nodes will build whitelisted address tables in RAM for convenience and speed.
+On reading the transactions, the signing nodes and whitelisting nodes will build whitelisted address tables in RAM for fast lookup.

 User address self-registration
 ------------------------------